 Q: I cannot see item X in my personalized recommendations.
 Why is that?

 A: Product items are added to the recommendations queue when a customer or visitor views the item.
 Items that have no views from customers or visitors won’t be added to the queue.

 Items in the recommendations queue are evaluated and if the required fields become valid, those items are added to the product store.

 Indexing items may take some time while when the collector is still collecting items Depending on how much traffic your channel has, there might be a short delay indexing items or products when the collector is still actively collecting items.

-Q: When will my item be added to the queue to be evaluated?
+Q: When will my item be added to the queue to be evaluated for personalization?

 A: Items are added to the queue for the first time when a visitor views a product item.
 Also, when an item has been clicked on twice, but no view follows the click, the system checks for all required fields and re-evaluates whether to include or delete the item.